The case of a California judge charged with murder in his wife's death has ended in a mistrial

 Immediately after the shooting, Ferguson and his son both called 911, and Ferguson texted his court clerk and bailiff saying, "I just lost it.
 I just shot my wife.
 I won't be in tomorrow.
 I will be in custody.
 I'm so sorry," according to a copy of a text message shown to jurors.

-Authorities said they found 47 weapons, including the gun used in the shooting, and more than 26,000 rounds of ammunition at Ferguson’s home and added the long-time former prosecutor had ample experience and training in firearms use and in handling criminal cases involving gun violence.
+Authorities said they found 47 weapons, including the gun used in the shooting, and more than 26,000 rounds of ammunition at Ferguson’s home, and added the long-time former prosecutor had ample experience and training in firearms and in handling criminal cases involving gun violence.

 Ferguson became a judge in 2015.
 He's not currently presiding over a courtroom as the state’s constitution bars a judge who faces a felony charge from hearing cases.